 Did using The Wild save you time, money, labor, etc.?
 How so?

 The Wild enabled us to present in an impactful and unique way that resulted in winning the project.
 That's huge!
 It was so easy for the decision makers to get a feel for the design in our initial pitch.
 There were very few changes after, so there was definitely a savings on time and labor.
 We see The Wild as a tool that shines a light on our value as experienced retail designers by allowing us to actually walk our clients virtually through their space.
 The biggest advantage here is early sign-off on final concept and design.
 This is great for projects that might have a challenging approval process or tight timeline.

 The Wild enabled us to present in an impactful and unique way that resulted in winning the project.
 That's huge!

 Before The Wild, were you using any AR/VR walkthroughs or visualization software or apps?

-Before The Wild, there simply weren't any strong VR applications on the market that we considered using.
+Before The Wild, there simply weren't any strong SketchUp to VR applications on the market that we considered using.
 Where have you been all this time?